Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/Project_Milestone_4.md

   * Link destinations for the page
      * Micah
      * Ben
   * List of tests for verifying the rendering of the page
     * Paul
     * Tory

-  * Page Title: Sudoku Tutor Welcome/Login Page
+  * Page Title: SudokuTutor Landing Page
   * Page Description (include a mockup or hand drawn image of the page)
-    * When a user opens the Sudoku Tutor application, the application homepage is presented, containing a brief description of the application along with a prompt for the user to "sign-in" or "create an account".
+    * When a user opens Sudoku Tutor, the homepage is rendered in the browser presenting a description of the application features and a prompt for the user to either "sign-in" or "create an account".
+    * If the user selects "sign in" he/she will be directed to the login page
+    * If the user selects "create an account" he/she will be directed to the "new user sign-up" page.
   * Parameters needed for the page
-     * If the user possesses a set of existing login credentials, a username and password must be provided.
+     * Dynamic image content (such as a rolling list) displaying the fun features and raving social media reviews for SudokuTutor.
-     * The user's login credentials will be submitted to the form using two text fields and a login button.
+     * The page will include buttons containing hyperlinks to the "login" and "new user sign-up" pages.
-     *

   * Data needed to render the page
-     * Ben
-     * Micah
+     * Snapshots of SudokuTutor gameplay.
+     * Artificial and fan reviews.
   * Link destinations for the page
-     * Micah
-     * Ben
+     * Existing User Login Page.
+     * New User Sign-Up Page.
   * List of tests for verifying the rendering of the page
-    * Paul
-    * Tory
+    * Given that I am: a registered or unregistered user...
+    * When I: open the SudokuTutor Game App...
+    * I See: dynamic rendered content describing the benefits of playing SudokuTutor and the option to login or create a user account.